dotswg/dots-architecture/draft-mortensen-dots-architecture.md

 client, DOTS server, and DOTS relay.
 The interfaces to the attack target and the mitigator are out of scope of DOTS.
 Similarly, the operation of both the attack target and the mitigator are out of scope of DOTS.
-Thus, DOTS neither speficies how an attack target decides it is under DDoS attack, nor does DOTS specify how a mitigator may actually mitigate such an attack.
+Thus, DOTS neither specifies how an attack target decides it is under DDoS attack, nor does DOTS specify how a mitigator may actually mitigate such an attack.
+Indeed, a DOTS client's request for mitigation is advisory in nature, and may not lead to any mitigation at all, depending on the DOTS server entity's capacity and willingness to mitigate on behalf of the DOTS client's entity.

 As illustrated in Figure X2, there are two interfaces between the DOTS Server and the DOTS Client (and possibly the DOTS Relay).